-Serbia: Power exchanges price trends will not trigger EPS price hike19.
-February 2016. / News Serbia Energy
+Serbia: Power exchanges price trends will not trigger EPS price hike, News Serbia Energy

 At the European exchanges the price of electricity are at their historical minimum.
 However in the Western Europe the price of KW hour is rising.
 The traders in the region are announcing cheaper KW for economy.
 This situation is good for power utility EPS which is not planning any rise in price, neither for households nor for the economy.